-This will take you to the Loadbalancer.org web interface, where the web based configuration wizard will start by default the first time it is accessed.
+This will take you to the Loadbalancer.org Web User Interface, where the web based configuration wizard will start by default the first time it is accessed.
 This wizard will ask a series of questions in order to get you started quickly.

-All further configuration and administration tasks can then be carried out through the web interface.
+All further configuration and administration tasks can then be carried out through the Web User Interface.